 Winning the Vote at Last

-World War I slowed the suffragists’ campaign but helped them advance their argument nonetheless: Women’s work on behalf of the war effort, activists pointed out, proved that they were just as patriotic and deserving of citizenship as men, and on August 26, 1920, the 19th Amendment to the Constitution was finally ratified.
+World War I slowed the suffragists’ campaign but helped them advance their argument nonetheless: Women’s work on behalf of the war effort, activists pointed out, proved that they were just as patriotic and deserving of citizenship as men.

 Finally, on August 18, 1920, the 19th Amendment to the Constitution was ratified.
 And on November 2 of that year, more than 8 million women across the United States voted in elections for the first time.